Custom-made compounded medications for people and pets

 At Cottrill’s, we will not compromise on quality because patients’ lives may depend on it.

 We use only the very highest quality ingredients from companies such as PCCA (Professional Compounding Centers of America).
 PCCA does 14 quality checks on every ingredient that it ships out to ensure its quality and potency.

 Any ingredient that does not pass all of these quality tests will be rejected.

 Some medications do not taste good, which makes the patient less likely to take it as directed.
 A compounding pharmacist can flavor a medication to make it more palatable without compromising the medication’s effectiveness.
 This is especially useful when dealing with medications for patients who may refuse medication, such as young children, elderly patients, or even pets.

 A patient may need their medication in a different dosage form.
 For example, patients who have difficulty swallowing a pill or capsule may find it easier to take their medication in a flavored liquid form.
 Some medications can be compounded in a topical form such as a cream or a gel that allows the medicine to be absorbed into the bloodstream through the skin.

 Benefits of Compounding

-Compounding Pharmacists make medication that is difficult to find or discontinued.
+Compounding pharmacists make medication that is not commercially available

 A patient may be allergic to or intolerant of an ingredient commonly found in the commercially manufactured form of a medication.
 A compounding pharmacist can create a personalized medication, formulated to give the patient the treatment they need while leaving out the problematic ingredient.